cbosdo/sumaform/lab/pdf/instructions.md

 salt 'kvm2*' state.apply
 ```

----

-**Exercise 1.9:** virtual storage pools and networks using Salt
+### Exercise 1.9: virtual storage pools and networks using Salt

 Virtual machines are using storage pools to store their disks.
 They are also using virtual networks.